 Barrack 2 fades amount of reverb for a short period of time before switching it off.
 Simple smoothing can be easely spotted.

 Barrack 3 fade bases on Players distance from the entrance.
 If the Player change his mind right after stepping out of the Barrack to go back, the reverb doesn’t disappear completely.
 In this example it is checked only on the exit, to preserve some CPU but you can do in both ways ofcourse.

 Examples 2 and 3 operate on the single Reverb Zone parameter.

 Controls: WASD + Mouse look.
 Small icon on the right bottom corner to fullscreen.
 About 5MB data to go.
-Unity Player plugin works in Firefox.
+Unity Web Player is required.